puppetlabs/puppet-docs/source/learning/modules1.markdown

 [^dashe]: The `-e` flag lets you give puppet apply a line of manifest code instead of a file, same as with Perl or Ruby.

+### Obtaining Modules

+Puppet Labs hosts [Puppet Forge](http://forge.puppetlabs.com) for users to contribute modules for other puppet users to use.
+It is recommended to start here before writing your own module for common management tasks.
+Many modules on the forge allow others to contribute to the module through third party repositories such as [Github](http://github.com).
+Users are encouraged to contribute back to these modules for any changes they make.

 Module Structure
 ----------------